amazon-ion/ion-docs/index.md

 long-term preservation of business data which can survive multiple generations of software evolution.

-Ion was built to solve the rapid development, decoupling, and efficiency challenges faced every day while engineering large-scale, service-oriented architectures.
+Ion was built to address rapid development, decoupling, and efficiency challenges faced every day while engineering large-scale, service-oriented architectures.
 Ion has been addressing these challenges within Amazon for nearly a decade, and we believe others will benefit as well.